ochinchina/program_starter/README.md

 If same environment variable name is set in different way, the higher priority environment variable will overwrite the lower priority one.
 The environment variable priority is listed as below ( from lowest to highest ):

-- environment set in shell ( lowest priority)
+- global environment variable setting in configuration file (lowest priority)
+- program level environment variable setting in configuration file
 - environment file
-- global environment variable setting in configuration file
-- program level environment variable setting in configuration file (highest priority)
+- environment set in shell ( highest priority)

 ### MIT License
 Copyright 2017 Steven Ou